Crock Pot Hot Chocolate

 Why You’ll Love This Crock Pot Hot Chocolate Recipe

 • Extra chocolatey.
-It’s got cocoa powder, chopped chocolate, and chocolate shavings!
+My hot chocolate recipe includes cocoa powder, chopped chocolate, and chocolate shavings for extra fudginess in every sip.

 Cup of crock pot hot chocolate.